luisfariass/Fatemeh-Hosseinigoki/README.md

 * F. Hosseinigoki and O. Kosut, [The Gaussian Interference Channel in the Presence of Malicious Jammers](https://arxiv.org/pdf/1712.04133.pdf), submitted to _IEEE Transaction on Information Theory_ on Dec.
 2017.

-* F. Hosseinigoki and O. Kosut, [The Gaussian Interference Channel in the Presence of a Malicious Jammer](https://ieeexplore.ieee.org/document/7852297), in _54th Annual Allerton Conference on Communication, Control, and Computing_, pp. 679-686, Monticello, IL, 2016.
+* F. Hosseinigoki and O. Kosut, [The Gaussian Interference Channel in the Presence of a Malicious Jammer](https://ieeexplore.ieee.org/document/7852297), in _54th Annual Allerton Conference on Communication, Control, and Computing_, pp. 679-686, Monticello, IL, Sept.
+2016.

 * M. Samavat, F. Hosseini G. and S. Talebi, Performance Improving of MIMO-OFDM Block Codes by Achieving a Suboptimum Permutation Distance, in _Majlesi Int.
 Symposium on Telecommunication Devices (MISTD)_, Tehran, Iran, Feb.
 2014.